-Line 44, column A - If you use the formula rule allocation method, enter worldwide receipts from international and foreign telephone and telegraph transmission services.
-If you use the accounting rule allocation method, contact the Tax Department for instructions before completing line 44.
+Line 42, column A - If you use the accounting rule allocation method, enter all receipts which constitute gross income from foreign telephone and telegraph transmission services attributable to New York State as reflected by that method.
+If you use the formula rule allocation method, enter all receipts that constitute gross income from all foreign telephone and telegraph transmission services.

-Line 44, column B - Enter deductions from Part II, line 48, and Part III, line 51.
+Line 42, column B - Enter deductions from line 46.

-Line 44, column D - Enter the formula rule allocation percentage from Part IV, line 59.
+Line 42, column D - Enter the same percentage as line 41, column D.